iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/run-experiments.md

 Once you have added credentials, navigate to the project and follow these steps:

 - Select the Git commit from which you want to iterate.
-Click the `Run` button at the top to open the form to run an experiment.
-In the form, switch to the `Cloud` tab to run cloud experiments.
+Click the `Run` button at the top.
+In the form that opens up, switch to the `Cloud` tab to run cloud experiments.
-- At the top of the form, configure the cloud instance.
-You will find configurations for the cloud region, instance size, disk size, whether to use a spot instance, etc.
+- At the top of the form, configure the cloud instance by selecting the cloud region, instance size, disk size, whether to use a spot instance, etc.
 - Under the `Parameters` tab, optionally
   [modify any parameters](#hyperparameters) of your [DVC experiment pipeline].
 - Under the `Script` tab, you can see the commands that will be run on the cloud